cyrildever/crumbl-jar/README.md

 crumbl-jar is both an executable to work in the JVM and a Scala client for generating secure data storage with trusted signing third-parties using the Crumbl&trade; technology patented by Cyril Dever for [Edgewhere](https://www.edgewhere.fr).

-If you're interested in using the library and/or the whole Crumbl&trade; process, please [contact us](mailto:contact@edgewhere.fr).
+If you're interested in using the library and/or the whole Crumbl&trade; process, please [contact Edgewhere](mailto:contact@edgewhere.fr).

 ### Formal description